ekuiter/SATGraf/README.md

 		auto - Nodes are blue
 		decisionTemp - Color the nodes between green and red based on number of decisions assignmentTemp - Color the nodes between green and red based on number of assignments

-##evo_data - Generate evolution data for a given SAT instance.
+##evoData - Generate evolution data for a given SAT instance.
 Outputs data for each given `-o` to a new CSV file in the directory given by `-d`.
 Skips instances where the files already exist
 	-w --window(default = 10) The number of decisions before re-computing Q Must be an integer
 	-f --file(default = null) The file (.cnf)